Microsoft Surface Phone: Everything you need to know

 According to Winbeta, Microsoft planned to finally kill off the Lumia brand – the current Microsoft phone line, formerly of Nokia – in December 2016.
 It's not clear whether that's happened just yet, but it could mean a Surface Phone may not be far off.

-Microsoft hasn’t announced any press events for such a device, and even thoughthe company attended the CES 2017 tradeshow in Las Vegas in January 2017, there was no Surface Phone announcement.
+Microsoft hasn’t announced any press events for such a device, and even though the company attended the CES 2017 tradeshow in Las Vegas in January 2017, there was no Surface Phone announcement.
+Microsoft also decided not to make any announcements regarding a new Surface Phone at Barcelona's Mobile World Congress tradeshow in February.

+A source posting to Reddit in March suggested that the Surface Phone wouldn't launch until late 2018 or 2019, but that seems a little unlikely.

 In any case, we’re in agreement with the lion’s share of rumours that suggest we’ll see a Q1/Q2 release in 2017.

-Note: (Update: 20 March 2017): A report from WCCFTech that cites a source from Reddit suggests that the Surface Phone will launch in late 2018 or 2019, rather than this year.